By

 Technical and engineering firms are often reliant on contingent labour.
 Specialist recruitment agencies work with pre-existing talent pools, greatly simplifying the entire hiring process.

-This is because they have vetted, qualified candidates ready and waiting to start new projects.
+This is because they have vetted, qualified candidates who are ready and waiting to start new projects.

 Evidence of existing relationships between a qualified network of candidates and staffing agencies offers peace of mind, both in the quality of candidates supplied and in the assurance of reduced hiring time.